jfar41/Goo-Hooks/README.md

 # Key Takeaways:
 * The reason we use set function is to prevent rendering and increase the fluid user experience
 * There are state updates happening on three different useSpring instances.
-* useEffect is what's calculating how the mouse is moving but it's UI render is happening each animated.div
+* useEffect is what's calculating how the mouse is moving but its UI render is happening on each animated.div

 # Tech Used:
 #### Javascript, HTML, CSS, React